Have you ever wondered if living in a storage unit was legal or not? Find out if you can hang out in a storage unit and spend the night.

 No.

 Living in a storage unit is prohibited by various local and federal housing laws.
-Storage facilities must evict any person they find living on the premises to comply with the law and most insurance policies.
+Storage facilities must evict any person they find living on the premises in order to comply with the law and most insurance policies.
+To put it plainly, living in a storage unit is illegal.
+No matter what you’re currently experiencing, you should not attempt to turn your storage unit into a makeshift home.

 There are good reasons why this restriction is in place.
-For starters, living in a storage unit is unsafe.
+For starters, living in a storage unit is incredibly unsafe.
 In 2019, a man was found dead inside a storage unit when the facility caught on fire.
+Another unfortunate instance occurred when police had to vacate multiple residents from a storage facility due to health concerns the year prior.
+In the wake of both events, the local authorities further stressed that living in an area not zoned for residential use is illegal.

 Is it Common for People to Live in a Storage Unit?

-A viral Youtube video sparked public interest when 007craft found himself living in a storage unit after becoming homeless.
-The video is both problematic and misleading, and it makes living in a storage unit seem glamorous and a product of ingenuity.
+A viral Youtube video sparked public interest when 007craft found himself living in a storage unit during a period of time when he was experiencing homelessness.
+The video is both problematic and misleading for a number of reasons.
+Namely, it makes living in a storage unit seem glamorous and a product of ingenuity.
 We assure you it is neither.

-Although storage units are significantly less expensive than renting an apartment, most people choose not to live here.
-People who are desperate and homeless are the ones who try to live in storage units, at least temporarily.
-People living onsite is not necessarily common, but it does happen when it seems like there are no other options.
+Although storage units are significantly less expensive than renting an apartment, people with access to adequate shelter don’t willingly choose to live in these facilities.
+It is a more frequent occurrence among people who are experiencing homelessness.
+Even then, finding someone living in a storage unit isn’t necessarily common.
+But it does happen when it seems like there are no other options.

 You’ll be less likely to find people living in a storage unit at well-maintained facilities with security cameras and locked gates.
-Life Storage policies ensure that management at each of our locations are proactive in monitoring our facilities.
+Life Storage’s policies, in particular, ensure that management at each location proactively monitors our facilities.

 Here are just a few of the many reasons why living in a storage unit is illegal due to safety concerns.